[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 One of the hardest things for many people to come to terms with, when they start being polyamorous, is the fact that they cannot control who their partner chooses to date, have sex with, fall in love with, or invite into their inner circle.

 In some cases, metamours click beautifully and end up becoming close friends (or, more rarely, becoming partners themselves.)
 It’s wonderful when this happens.
-Often, metamours will coexist happily and healthily without drama but not feel the need to spend a tonne of time together.
+Often, metamours will coexist happily and healthily without drama but not feel the need to spend lots of time together.
 This, too, can be great.
 But what if your partner chooses someone who isn’t at all the type of person you’d have wanted for them?
 What if they’re dating someone you simply cannot stand for some reason?

 This week’s card asks: